htrc/HTRC-EF-RsyncGenerator/README.md

 * Using command line arguments

   ```
 rsync-generator
 HathiTrust Research Center
+  -d, --dataset  <arg>   The name of the dataset to rsync from
+  -f, --format  <arg>    The output format (one of 'pairtree' or 'stubby')
   -o, --output  <FILE>   Writes the generated rsync script to FILE
-        --help             Show help message
+  -h, --help             Show help message
-        --version          Show version of this program
+  -v, --version          Show version of this program

  trailing arguments:
   ids (not required)   The file containing the list of HT IDs to rsync (if
                        omitted, will read from stdin)
   ```